jeongukjae/about/index.md

 ## Education

-* University of Seoul, 2017 - present
+* University of Seoul, March 2017 - Present
   * Bachelor of Science in Electrical and Computer Engineering
   * Bachelor of Science in Computer Science and Engineering